Pahlavi Iran: Cold War

-Mohammad Reza Pahlavi replaced his father on the throne on 16 September 1941.
-He wanted to continue the reform policies of his father, but a contest for control of the government soon erupted between him and an older professional politician, the nationalistic Mohammad Mosaddegh.
+After Reza Shah was forced to abdicate, Mohammad Reza Pahlavi replaced him on the throne on 16 September 1941.
+Mohammad Reza wanted to continue the reform policies of his father, but a struggle for control of the government soon erupted between him and Mohammad Mosaddegh, an older professional politician.

-In 1951, the Majlis (the Parliament of Iran) named Mohammad Mossadegh as new prime minister by a vote of 79–12, who shortly after nationalized the British-owned oil industry (see Abadan Crisis).
+In 1951, the Majlis (the Parliament of Iran) named Mossaddegh as prime minister by a vote of 79–12, who shortly after nationalised the British-owned oil industry.
 Mossadegh was opposed by the Shah who feared a resulting oil embargo imposed by the West would leave Iran in economic ruin.
-The Shah fled Iran but returned when the United Kingdom and the United States staged a coup against Mossadegh in August 1953 (see 1953 Iranian coup d'état).
+The Shah fled Iran but returned when the United Kingdom and the United States staged a coup against Mossadegh in August 1953.
 Mossadegh was then arrested by pro-Shah army forces.

 Following the overthrow of Mossadegh, Iran became steadfastly geopolitically aligned with the United States.
-During the presidential term of John F. Kennedy, the United States saw Iran as an important ally in the region due to perceiving it as a rare source of stability in the Middle East.
+During the presidential term of John F. Kennedy, the United States saw Iran as an important ally in the region, perceiving it as a rare source of stability in the Middle East.

-Major plans to build Iran's infrastructure were undertaken, a new middle class began flourishing and in less than two decades Iran became the indisputable major economic and military power of the Middle East.

 On 12–16 October 1971, an elaborate set of celebrations and festivities for the 2,500-year celebration of the Persian Empire occurred in commemoration of the founding of the Achaemenid Empire by Cyrus the Great.